Sydney680928/MOGWAI/README.md

 ## What is MOGWAI?

-MOGWAI is a modern implementation of RPN (Reverse Polish Notation) for the .NET ecosystem.
-Inspired by the legendary HP calculators (HP 28S, HP 48), it brings the elegance and power of stack-based, concatenative programming to your applications — whether you're scripting complex workflows, embedding a runtime in a desktop or mobile app, designing a custom DSL, or automating IoT pipelines.
+MOGWAI is a lightweight scripting engine you embed in your .NET applications — to script complex workflows, expose safe user-customizable logic, or design your own DSL, all without leaving the .NET runtime (NativeAOT included).
+Under the hood it's a stack-based, concatenative language in the tradition of the legendary HP calculators (HP 28S, HP 48) — which gives it clean, unambiguous semantics with no operator precedence to reason about.

 ### The stack, in 30 seconds